nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-define-functional-components-in-preact.md

 <p class="user__name"> {props.name}</p>
 ```

-OK, so now we have a user component that accepts some properties and returns some JSX.
-This is why we call it a functional component, it doesn't maintain any internal state, it just takes props in and gives JSX back.
+OK, so now we have a `User` component that accepts some properties and returns some JSX.
+This is why we call it a functional component, it doesn't maintain any internal state, it just takes `props` in and gives JSX back.

 Now we need to actually pass these properties in when we use this component.
 Back in the app file, you pass them in like any other HTML attribute.
 We can say `image` is equal to, paste that image in there, and `name` is equal to `James Osborne`.